sharmalab/MEDIator/README.md

 Create config.yaml in your execution directory with the correct access information and credentials (TCIA user name and password) to access the TCIA REST API with authentication.

-Sample configuration files can be found at modules/mediator-core/src/main/resources/config directory.
+Sample configuration files can be found at the conf folder (config.test.yaml and config.simple.test.yaml).

 Executing MEDIator